davidsklar/git-credential-helper/README.md

 Collection of Git credential helpers
 ====================================

 This repository contains a set of Git credential helpers (`gitcredentials(7)`) to be contributed to `git` at some appropriate time in the future.
+The current discussion about its inclusion can be found [here](http://thread.gmane.org/gmane.comp.version-control.git/204154).

 Currently supported backends are